skontopo/swarm-community-glossary-taxonomy/README.md

   -o output/swarm-glossary.ttl
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> The `sparql-anything-v1.2.0.jar` file should be placed in the project root directory.
+> 1. The `sparql-anything-v1.2.0.jar` file should be placed in the project root directory.
 It is intentionally excluded from version control (gitignored) and must be available locally to execute the mapping.

-> [!NOTE]
-> The Excel file path is passed to the SPARQL Anything query as a parameter, so the file location is not hard-coded inside the mapping.
+> 2. The Excel file path is passed to the SPARQL Anything query as a parameter, so the file location is not hard-coded inside the mapping.

 ## Output